LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 Example 4: More Basic Mechanics
 -------------------------------------

-The last example should help to make clear the point made at the end of example three about all Sidre operations being simple and explicit.
+The last example should help to make clear the point made at the beginning of this section end the end of example three about all Sidre operations being simple and explicit.

 We start with a fresh datastore with one group "A" in the root group.
 We create a view "aview" in the group and allocate it.
 The output of the